Yankee (album): Promotion and release

 The song "Donut Hole" was available to perform at karaoke in Japan from February 26, 2014.
 On March 14, a music video was released for the song "Living Dead Youth," directed by Hidenobu Tanabe.
 The song "Eine Kleine" was used as the Tokyo Metro commercial song, and was written especially for the advertisement campaign.
 The song is planned to be used in the campaign from April 1, 2014 until March 31, 2015.
 On April 1, the song's music video was released on YouTube and Nico Nico Douga.
 It featured artwork drawn by Yonezu himself, much like the videos for his songs "Go Go Yūreisen" and "Vivi" from Diorama.
 The song was released as a preceding download from Yankee on April 9, 2014 on iTunes.

 On April 18, 2014, Space Shower broadcast a special half-hour programme called Kenshi Yonezu Special, directly followed by a half-hour compilation of his music videos.
 The music video for "Eine Kleine" was a Space Shower Power Push! video, being on heavy rotation in April 2014.
 A live action music video for "Wooden Doll" was released on April 23.

 To promote the album, interviews with Yonezu were featured in the music and fashion magazines 7 Pia, Barfout!, Chokichoki, Flying Postman Press, Musica, Rolling Stone Japan and Tokyo Head Line.
 Yonezu made radio broadcasts on Mucomi Plus on April 15, Nack5 on April 16 and FM Yokohama on April 16 and 23.

-Yonezu will appear at the Niconico Chōkaigi 3 convention at Makuhari Messe on April 27, to talk about the album.
+Yonezu appeared at the Niconico Chōkaigi 3 convention at Makuhari Messe on April 27, to talk about the album.
 On June 27, 2014, Yonezu will hold his first live concert, Kenshi Yonezu Premium Live: Kaeri no Kai (米津玄師 Premium Live “帰りの会”) The majority of Yankee was performed, except for "Hana ni Arashi", "Kanpuku" and "Karma City".
 Yonezu also performed songs from his debut album Diorama, as well as his song featuring his own vocals on the Vocaloid album Official Orange, "Yūen Shigai".